DemocracyClub/aggregator-api/docs/new-development-deployment.md

 ```

 Note that this example shows the default/HTTP-200/happy-path access logs; also note how unhelpful they are.
 The logs *do* receive stdout and stderr if any part of the app emits text there, including stack traces and exceptions.
 The logs appear to be more useful for debugging problems than for tracking usage or performance over time.

+#### Enabling Django's DEBUG mode

+Django's debug mode is trivially engaged by:

+- modifying an enviroment's `AppDjangoSettingsModule` parameter override setting in the appropriate `samconfig.toml` file
+- redeploying with `sam deploy`

+No rebuild is needed if moving between any of the 4 convenience settings shims present in `aggregator/settings/`, as they all (currently) produce the same superset of static assets on disk.
+The shims are:

+- `lambda_no_debug_merged_assets`: debug disabled; the default setting, present in all CI-deployed environments
+- `lambda_no_debug_unmerged_assets`: debug disabled
+- `lambda_debug_merged_assets`: debug enabled
+- `lambda_debug_unmerged_assets`: debug enabled

+Both "merged assets" shims set `PIPELINE["PIPELINE_ENABLED"] = True`; "unmerged assets" configures the same setting as `False`.

+#### Lambda environment variables

+[Skip this section if you're deploying the existing codebase, and don't need to set a new environment variable]

+To set a new variable in your function's environment in Lambda, first decide if this parameter can be fixed across every environment (temporary developer deployments, and the 3 CI-managed deployments: developement, staging and production).
+If it can be, simply add a new key to the `Variables` section in `template.yaml`.
+This section is at the path `Resources >> AggregatorApiFunction >> Properties >> Environment >> Variables`.
+Add the key/value pair that you want the app to see, and rebuild+redeploy.

+If using a fixed value isn't possible, then you'll need to use a CloudFormation "Parameter", and the `samconfig.toml` "parameter override" section to communicate the values to the CloudFormation template.

+Use the existing Parameter `AppDjangoSettingsModule` as a guide.

+Notice that:

+- It's named with an "App" prefix to give humans a visual indicator that it's a parameter that directly affects the app, and not some other component that's deployed alongside Lambda; the *Parameter* **name** is a reference for the developer/operator, and should be chosen to make their lives easier.
+It has nothing *directly* to do with the environment variable name that's passed to the app!
+- It's set in the `Parameters` top-level section of `template.yaml`
+- It's referenced in the `Variables` section (at `Resources >> AggregatorApiFunction >> Properties >> Environment >> Variables`)
+- It's configured externally in `samconfig.toml` for developer deployments
+- It's configured externally in `.circleci/config.yml` in the `sam_deploy` job **for CI-managed deployments**

+CloudFormation Parameters can have default values: see `AppLogRetentionDays` as an example of how this is specified.

+If you *don't* set a default, you must make sure that each CI deployment has a value injected (in the `sam_deploy` job) **or the deployment following your commit to `template.yaml` will fail**.

+Some things to note:

+1. Parameter defaults are sticky.
+The first time a default is used by a CloudFormation Stack, that default value becomes the Parameter value for the Stack.
+Changing *the default* won't affect currently-deployed Stacks: only explicitly setting a Parameter value will change the value in currently-deployed Stacks.
+1. If you choose not to set a default (which is a perfectly valid choice) then you're forcing every deployment to explicitly specify a value before they next deploy.
+Deployments will fail early if they lack such a value.

 ## Deploying TLS, CDN and DNS on top of an existing Lambda deployment